Emergency Food Supplies & Food Storage: An Overview

 20. Oils

-The application of vegetable oil is highly diverse, ranging from cleaning to cooking.
-Vegetable oil typically has a shelf life of up to two years, though this might vary depending on the type of oil and how it is packaged.
+Vegetable oil is used for various applications, from cleaning to cooking.
+It typically has a shelf life of up to two years, though this might vary depending on the type of oil and how it is packaged.

 21. Worcestershire Sauce

-For generations, people have used Worcestershire sauce as a popular condiment to enhance food flavor.
-It has a distinctive flavor that combines elements of sweetness, sourness, and spice.
+Worcestershire sauce has been a popular condiment for enhancing food flavor for generations.
+Its distinctive flavor combines sweetness, sourness, and spice.

-Like soy sauce, most Worcestershire sauces have a two to three-year shelf life when stored properly.
-It must be refrigerated and consumed within six months after being opened.
+Like soy sauce, most Worcestershire sauces have a two—to three-year shelf life when stored properly.
+However, they must be refrigerated and consumed within six months of opening.

 Worcestershire sauce can also be kept longer by being placed in the freezer.

-Thanks to this, the shelf life of the sauce will be increased by up to six months.
-Pour the sauce into an airtight container and freeze for later use.
+This increases the sauce's shelf life by up to six months.
+Pour the sauce into an airtight container and freeze it for later use.

 When ready to use, let it thaw overnight in the fridge.